 If you are using the Apache or iPlanet Sun Java Systemredirector plug-in, you can bind the redirector to a specific server.
 If a redirector is bound to a server and the server fails to respond to a request, the redirector returns immediately.
 By default, a request fails over to another server when the initial server does not respond.
-If you are running Web applications that are not marked as distributable, you must bind the redirector returns the error status to the client.
-To bind the redirector to a server, add this line to the redirector configuration file; serverName is the name of the server:
+If you are running Web applications that are not marked as distributable, you must bind the redirector to a specific server.
+If a bound server fails to respond to a request, the redirector returns the error status to the client.
+To bind the redirector to a server, add this line to the redirector configuration file: serverName is the name of the server: